saaieee/sp512023-cp3402-grp-n/site.md

 - In each slide of the slider or picture, add links (buttons) to other pages like the registration, contact form, and blogs of other events.
 - Mention the history of Baizonn, alongside what they provide.
 - Mention the two acronyms of F.A.S.T and S.T.E.M.
+- Link to two post types (News, Events and Promotions) to spread awareness of what is in store for the user.

 ### About
 This is the page where it goes into depth of who Baizonn is.<br><br>
 Here is the list of what to expect in the About Page:
 - Mention the three values of what makes Baizonn them.
-- Link to two posts (News, Events and Promotions) to spread awareness of what is in store for the user.

 ### Classes
 This is the page that shows the classes that are going on throughout the week.<br><br>
 Here is the list of what to expect in the Classes Page:
-- Link to two other posts (Schedule, Session) to let the user know the classes and timings.
+- Link to two other post types (Schedule, Session) to let the user know the classes and timings.

 ### Registration
 This is the page that will allow users to register into the class.<br><br>